Password Cracking Tutorial

 Wireshark's filter textbox can be used to limit the packets shown to those of interest.
 Since we know that we are only concerned with HTTP traffic, this might be a good place to start.

 Wireshark is a powerful tool on which an entire tutorial could be written, but the Wireshark Wiki is a great place to start.
 To give you some hints for this portion of the exploit, the user will browse some websites before attempting to login to the server in question.
 Your goal is to filter through the packets and find the ones where user credentials are sent.
 Another hint, his credentials are sent in the clear, but not in plain text.
 Try looking for something that is base64 encoded.
+Basically in Wireshark in the Packet Details Window, under Hypertext Transfer Protocol, under Authorization, if there are credentials sent you will see it in the format"username:$1$salt$passwordhash"

 Once you've found the passwords, you can simply copy and paste the data line by line into a file to feed into